shmykelsa/AAAD/README.md

 ### Will this app be available on the Play Store?

 No. It is only officially distributed on GitHub.

+### Has the license an expiration date?

+No. AAAD is not a subscription, and once a license is obtained you won't be charged anymore.

+### What happens if I change my device?

+You can transfer a license with the feature "Transfer license" on the top right menu.
+The license will be crypted inside the device with a key that we will not hold in any way and the above method is the only way to move a license for AAAD pro.

+### What happens if I uninstall AAAD?

+Nothing.
+The date for next download will not be impacted and neither your AAAD pro version.

 # License